 About this project

-This website is a project of U Thant House, a museum and leading discussion centre in Yangon, dedicated to the former UN Secretary-General and the issues he cared about the most, including peace, sustainable development, the environment, and human rights.
+This website is a project of U Thant House, a museum and leading centre for research, learning and dialogue in Yangon dedicated to former Secretary-General of the United Nations U Thant and the issues he cared about most, including peace, sustainable development, the environment, and human rights.

 Dr. Thant Myint-U

 Dr Thant Myint-U is an award-winning writer, historian, and former Fellow of Trinity College, Cambridge.
 He has served on three United Nations peacekeeping operations and as the Chief of Policy Planning in the UN's Department of Political Affairs.
 His three books include the best-selling "Where China Meets India: Burma and the New Crossroads of Asia".
 He is also the Founder of the Yangon Heritage Trust and a Founding Partner of the Ava Advisory Group.

 Jia Li is an experienced Web Developer and UI Designer.
 He is interested in Civic Tech and always looking for opportunities to use his technology and design skills for social changes.
 He is also very enthusiastic about open data and data visualization.
 He had worked with organizations such as Phandeeyar, Open Myanmar Initiative, The Ananda etc. and participated in hackathons which were focused on social changes and open data movements.
 Currently, he’s working with U Thant House as a Web Developer and Technology Consultant and UI Frontend Developer at Thibi.co, a data + design consultancy.

 Website Adviser and Translator